mui/material-ui/packages/pigment-react/README.md

 }
 ```

-However, in zero-runtime, all instances will have the same styles and won't change between renders because the styles are extracted at build time.
+However, in Pigment CSS, all instances will have the same styles and won't change between renders because the styles are extracted at build time.

 To achieve the same result, you need to move the dynamic logic to props and pass the value to CSS variables instead: